Cellular differentiation

 Cell-count distribution featuring cellular differentiation for three types of cells (progenitor $z$, osteoblast $y$, and chondrocyte $x$) exposed to pro-osteoblast stimulus.

-Cellular differentiation is the process in which a stem cell changes from one type to a differentiated one.
+Cellular differentiation, also known as cellular specification, is the process in which a stem cell changes from one type to a differentiated one.
 Usually, the cell changes to a more specialized type.
 Differentiation happens multiple times during the development of a multicellular organism as it changes from a simple zygote to a complex system of tissues and cell types.
 Differentiation continues in adulthood as adult stem cells divide and create fully differentiated daughter cells during tissue repair and during normal cell turnover.
 Some differentiation occurs in response to antigen exposure.
 Differentiation dramatically changes a cell's size, shape, membrane potential, metabolic activity, and responsiveness to signals.
 These changes are largely due to highly controlled modifications in gene expression and are the study of epigenetics.
 With a few exceptions, cellular differentiation almost never involves a change in the DNA sequence itself.
 Metabolic composition, however, gets dramatically altered where stem cells are characterized by abundant metabolites with highly unsaturated structures whose levels decrease upon differentiation.
 Thus, different cells can have very different physical characteristics despite having the same genome.

 A specialized type of differentiation, known as terminal differentiation, is of importance in some tissues, including vertebrate nervous system, striated muscle, epidermis and gut.
 During terminal differentiation, a precursor cell formerly capable of cell division permanently leaves the cell cycle, dismantles the cell cycle machinery and often expresses a range of genes characteristic of the cell's final function (e.g. myosin and actin for a muscle cell).
 Differentiation may continue to occur after terminal differentiation if the capacity and functions of the cell undergo further changes.